5ukui/Waybackmachine-cli/README.md

 # waybackmachine-cli
-A CLI script to interact with the Archive.org's Wayback Machine.
+A CLI script to interact with the Archive.org's Wayback Machine to download webpages and search for text within the pages.